neuromatch/precourse/prereqs/ClimateScience.md

 | [Data Formats](https://foundations.projectpythia.org/core/data-formats.html) | 50 |
 | Optional (will be covered in the first day of course materials): [Xarray](https://foundations.projectpythia.org/core/xarray.html) | 150 |

-**You will work through the material at your own pace, getting asynchronous help on **Discord as needed during July 12-14.
-NEED TO CONFIRM THIS**

 To ensure clarity and set proper expectations, let’s revisit what you can expect from the **Python pre-course** and what you should not expect.

 ### What You Can Expect from the Python Pre-course

-- Asynchronous Support via Discord: ** CHECK THIS Throughout the duration of the precourse, (July 12-14)**, our team will provide support through the Discord platform.
-You will have the opportunity to ask questions and seek assistance via chat.
-Please note that we will not be conducting any video calls or virtual classes during the Python pre-course.

-- Self-Study Approach: The precourse is not designed as a traditional course with lectures and guided lessons.
+- Self-Study Approach: The precourse is *not* designed as a traditional course with lectures and guided lessons.
 Instead, we have curated a collection of comprehensive learning materials for you to study independently.
-These materials are accessible through the links provided.
 It is essential that you dedicate sufficient time and effort to self-study the content at your own pace through the links provided above.

-- Prior Programming Experience Advantage: If you have prior experience in programming, you may find this pre-course relatively easier to grasp.
+- Prior Programming Experience Advantage: If you have prior experience in programming, you may find this pre-course relatively easy to grasp.

- - For those without any previous programming background, it is crucial to start studying the material well in advance.
+- For those with less of a programming background, it is crucial to study the material well in advance.
 We recommend beginning as early as possible to ensure you have ample time to cover the content.
 Practice every day and you'll be in great shape before the course begins.

 - You won't need to install Python on your computer for the Python pre-course.
 All you need to do is click the rocket-shaped button in the upper right corner of the lessons ** CHECK THIS TOO I DIDNT NEED TO SIGN IN and sign in using your Github account**.